kitschpatrol/Cinder-Pango/readme.md

 ## Origin

-This is a near-verbatim port of [ofxPango](https://github.com/kitschpatrol/ofxpango), and as such the API style is not what you might expect from a Cinderblock.
+This is a near-verbatim port of the [openFrameworks](http://openframeworks.cc) addon [ofxPango](https://github.com/kitschpatrol/ofxpango), and as such the API style is not what you might expect from a Cinderblock.
 (For now.)

-Thanks to Oriol Ferrer Mesià, Diederick Huijbers, Matthias Rohrbach, and others.
+Thanks to [Oriol Ferrer Mesià](http://uri.cat/), [Diederick Huijbers](http://www.roxlu.com), [Matthias Rohrbach](http://www.robandrose.ch), and others.

 ## Compatibility